-I'll tell you the gist: Wheatley and his longtime collaborator and co-writer Amy Jump create a mood of cheery kitchen sink naturalism that makes the subsequent descent into ceremonial strangeness all the more disturbing.
+I'll tell you the LIST gist: Wheatley and his longtime collaborator and co-writer Amy Jump start with a mood of cheery beer-and-chips kitchen sink naturalism that makes the subsequent descent into ceremonial strangeness all the more disturbing.
 (By comparison, the more Kubrick tries to depict 'chummy' and 'cheery' the eerier he gets).
 Neil Maskell stars as Jay, the laziest hitman in town.
-Jay prefers to loaf around with wife and son than kill.
-He even dodges a lucrative job coming his way via his partner Gal (Michael Smiley), but Nordic alien hybrid wife Myanna Buring (THE DESCENT) wants him out of the house and back in the saddle.
-Fine.
-Then Gal comes by for dinner and lots of drinks with a strange new bird, Fiona (Emma Fryer) who marks the back of his bathroom mirror with an arcane symbol...
+He prefers to loaf around with wife and son than kill, to the point he even dodges a lucrative job coming his way via his partner Gal (Michael Smiley), but Nordic alien hybrid wife Myanna Buring (THE DESCENT) wants him out of the house and back in the saddle.
+Fine, he'll take it, maybe or soemthing.
+Then Gal comes by for dinner and lots of drinks with a strange new bird, Fiona (Emma Fryer) who marks the back of the bathroom mirror with an arcane symbol...
 That's all I can say, except the super eerie drone score by Jim Williams gives even a simple torture murder a nightmarish edge far ungodlier than just seeing brains bulge out of a cracked skull.

 Meanwhile, I've been having a series of mild panic attacks watching ORANGE IS THE NEW BLACK Season 3.
-No one escapes the trauma of continual self-realization on that show, and it's too well acted and written for my own good., If I watch too many episodes in a row it gets that I can't distinguish fantasy from reality anymore, I have to go to the bathroom, look in the mirror and make sure I'm not a woman in a woman's prison.
+No one escapes the trauma of continual self-realization on that show, and it's too well-acted and written for my own good.
+If I watch too many episodes in a row it gets that I can't distinguish fantasy from reality anymore, I have to go to the bathroom, look in the mirror and make sure I'm not a woman in a woman's prison.
+And then I go to my Park Slope grocery store and see someone from the cast in there shopping (they occasionally shoot in my neighborhood) or do I?
 And that brings me around to KILL LIST again, because that's what indoctrination is all about -- breaking down a person's mind and distancing them from the collective 'concrete' reality so they're receptive to programming in order to activate the inner automaton killer.

-This instinct to protect the weak is innate, I think, in all good men.
-Our blood boils and hands ball into fists at the thought of a child molestor.
+This instinct to protect women and children is innate, I think, in all good men.
+Our blood boils and hands ball into fists at the thought of a child molester or frat boy.
 But then, only a few 'pushes' more and it approaches the same mindset as the lynching, the fascist rally, and the riot.
 The biological urge to protect women and children and even animals taps or primordial homicidal well like a Plainview milkshake straw.

 Of course if it turns out the victim is lying, or the story is misreported for ratings, then we may have murdered an innocent man...
 Then it's no longer a drive-in trash spectacle but a self-important Stanley Kramer vehicle.
 We cut the rope, slink home, and wait for the inexorable hoot-hoot of Spencer Tracy's approaching train in BAD DAY AT BLACK ROCK.